 this was also a subtle reminder that there’s always something to learn, new flavors to engage, ideas that we haven’t considered before.
 This is what we learn from people who are not like us, groups who make us nervous, other ethnicities, immigrants, folk we don’t usually associate with.

 final of three Blue Apron reviews from the kitchen at Maul-Hall

 Here, as promised, is my latest “Blue Apron” recipe review – our second such meal this week.
 Friday evening I prepared the Spicy Shrimp Coconut Curry.
 This time I’m awarding the meal a grade of “B-minus,” having lost a few points for less-than-stellar directions.
-Once again, the flavor profile was excellent.
-I have already learned a … Continue reading Second Blue Apron review – Shrimp Coconut Curry
+Once again, the flavor profile was … Continue Reading Second Blue Apron review – Shrimp Coconut Curry

 Our first meal was the Moroccan Chicken with Prunes and Brown Rice.
 It was excellent, and I’d give it a solid “B” on my rating scale

 I know, I know – “Tales from the Great Adventure” is supposed to feature “inspirational” posts, hooking in with the “adventure” lens through which I’m viewing (and experiencing) 2017.
-But believe me when I tell you that great food is most definitely inspirational, and taking food preparation beyond the mundane and uninteresting is always a … Continue reading Long Live Dinner! (another foodie post)
+But believe me when I tell you that great food is most definitely inspirational, and taking food preparation beyond the mundane … Continue Reading Long Live Dinner! (another foodie post)

 Thanks to our Richmond family, “Christmas Day Two” turned out to be a much more exuberant gift exchange.
 At five and three, David and Beks are the most precious, precocious, priceless of children, and they have already learned both to give and receive with unusual grace.